- How To Find The Most Suitable Tools and Resources When You Start Working From Home

 The key to getting a project on GetBlogged is simple.
 All you need to do is to write a nice pitching mail to convince them that you’re suitable for the project.
 Once you got the project, just finish it before the deadline and your payment will be on your way for less than 2 days!

-12. Paypal – My love-and-hate relationship with money started here.
+12. Paypal and Wise – My love-and-hate relationship with money started here.

 In case you didn’t know, I definitely have a love-and-hate relationship with Paypal for a lot of reasons.
 First of all, I love the payment platform wholeheartedly as I haven’t found any other platform that is as user-friendly as that one, especially for international transactions.